-MCS Measures Observer Notes Reference WCPFC high seas boarding and inspection procedures CMM 2006-08 allows Member who have notified the Commission of their authorised inspection vessels and inspectors to board and inspect other CCMs vessels when on the high seas.
-AU, CA, CI, FJ, FM, FR, JP, KI, KR, NZ, PG, TW, TV, US have vessels on the inspection register.
+MCS Measures Observer Notes Reference WCPFC high seas boarding and inspection procedures Allows WCPFC authorised vessels of CCMs to board and inspect other CCM Vessels CMM 2006-08 CCMs vessels when on the high seas.
+AU, CA, CK, FJ, FM, FR, JP, KI, KR, NZ, PG, TW, TV, US have vessels on the inspection register.
 Observers must cooperate with any request from the inspecting officer.
 Observers must also record the boarding by completing the required data fields.
-CMM 2006-08 Regional Observer Programme There are four relevant CMMs setting out the rules for the ROP, including when a ROP observer is required and their safety. · g - · · · · · · · · · CMM 2006-07 Terms of Reference for the working group that led to the establishment of the ROP.
-CMM 2006-07 CMM 2018-05 replaces CMM 2007-01.
+CMM 2006-08 Regional Observer Programme There are four relevant CMMs setting out the rules for the ROP, including when a ROP observer is required and their safety.
+CMM 2012-03 requires that long line vessel operators fishing for fresh fish north of 20°N must achieve 5% ROP observer coverage of effort.
+CMM 2017-03 Replaces CMM 2016-03 and is for the "Protection of WCPFC ROP Observers" The CMM gives the requirements that Observer Providers, Flag States and Vessels are to follow, if an observer dies, is missing or presumed fallen overboard, suffers from a serious illness or injury that threatens his or her health, and they are to ensure safety if an observer on board has been assaulted, intimidated, threatened, or harassed such that their health or safety is endangered.
+CMM 2018-05 replaces CMM 2007-01.
 This CMM and its Annexes contains the fundamentals of being a ROP observer, as well as describing responsibilities for providers and the Secretariat it outlines the rights and responsibilities of an observer, vessel master and crew.
 Observers should refer to this CMM, especially if unsure of their rights and responsibilities when on board a vessel.
-CMM 2018-05 CMM 2012-03 requires that long line vessel operators fishing for fresh fish north of 20°N must achieve 5% ROP observer coverage of effort CMM 2012-03 CMM 2017-03 Replaces CMM 2016-03 and is for the "Protection of WCPFC ROP Observers" The CMM gives the requirements that Observer Providers, Flag States and Vessels are to follow, if an observer dies, is missing or presumed fallen overboard, suffers from a serious illness or injury that threatens his or her health, and they are to ensure safety if an observer on board has been assaulted, intimidated, threatened, or harassed such that their health or safety is endangered.
-CMM 2017-03
+CMM 2006-07 CMM 2012-03 CMM 2017-03 CMM 2018-05 replaced 2007-01 Vessels without Nationality CMM 2009-09 declares vessels without nationality (no flag or flying more than 1 flag) to be deemed to have undermined the WCPF Convention and CMMs.
+Observers are asked to report all vessels while in the Convention Area CMM 2009-09 Eastern High Seas Pocket Special Management Area (EHSP- SMA) The CMM establish the Eastern High Seas Pocket Special Management Area (EHSP-SMA): CMM 2016-02 replaces CMM 2010-02 this CMM describes the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north.
+The EHSP- SMA purpose is to increase MCS information and deter IUU fishing.
+Observers are asked to collect all data as required by the minimum standard data fields.
+Reporting of vessel sightings in the EHSP- SMA is important.
+CMM 2016-02